-- 1. At the sitting held on the second Tuesday in March each year, the oldest Member present shall take the chair until the President has been declared elected. - 2.
-No business shall be transacted while the oldest Member is in the chair unless it is concerned with the election of the President or the verification of credentials.
+1. At the sitting held on the second Tuesday in March each year, the oldest Member present shall take the chair until the President has been declared elected.

+2. No business shall be transacted while the oldest Member is in the chair unless it is concerned with the election of the President or the verification of credentials.

-1. The President and Vice-Presidents shall be elected by secret ballot on the nomination of a political group or at least ten Members; however, when the number of nominations does not exceed the number of seats to be filled, the candidates may be elected by acclamation.
+1. The President and Vice-Presidents shall be elected by secret ballot; Parliament may, however, decide to depart from this rule for any election if the number of nominations does not exceed the number of seats to be filled.